EUR/JPY Price Analysis: Extra rangebound on the cards

-EUR/JPY extends the rangebound trading following Monday’s strong gains to the area just above 125.00 the figure.
+EUR/JPY moved into a consolidation pattern following Monday’s sharp advance below 125.00 and subsequent retracement to the 123.70 region earlier on Thursday.

-In the meantime, October lows in the 121.60 zone looks to hold potential bearish moves, while monthly peaks in the 125.00 neighbourhood are seen limiting occasional bullish attempts for the time being.
+In the meantime, monthly lows in the 121.60 zone looks to hold potential bearish moves, while the 125.00 neighbourhood caps the topside for the time being.

 EUR/JPY daily chart